sitespeedio/browsertime/jsdoc/README.md

 # Scripting
-Here are the JSDoc for using scripting commands that you use to measure user journeys in Browsertime/sitespeed.io.
+Here are the tutorials for using scripting commands that you use to measure user journeys in Browsertime/sitespeed.io.
 You can find the full documentation [here](https://www.sitespeed.io/documentation/sitespeed.io/scripting/).

 To get code completion/IntelliSense in Visual Studio code, add Browsertime as a developer dependency `npm install browsertime --save-dev` to your project.